 Even though this should be tender enough to eat after 15 minutes, I like to take it further to about 20-25 minutes of total cook time, until the pieces start to get golden brown in spots.

-You can see here that many of the clumps have a golden, caramelized exterior:
+You can see here that many of the clumps have a golden, caramelized exterior, and that’s perfect:

 The sweet potato rice will have a soft, slightly crisp texture with a deeply caramelized taste.
 It’s SO good.

-This recipe goes well with meat entrees like 40 Clove Garlic Chicken, Parmesan Crusted Chicken, and Glazed Spiral Ham.
+This recipe goes well with meat entrees like 40 Clove Garlic Chicken, Parmesan Crusted Chicken, and Glazed Spiral Ham as the perfect side dish.
 But sometimes I use it to bulk up savory fritters like shrimp cakes or salmon cakes.

 Recipe FAQ and Tips

-Yes, keep in an airtight container for up to 3 months.
+Yes, store leftovers in an airtight container for up to 3 months.
 For best results, thaw by leaving in the fridge overnight.

 My favorite method is to pan fry your desired serving over medium high heat for about 5 minutes, until warm.
 However, you may also microwave it in 30 second intervals, until heated through.